datashaman/elasticsearch-model/README.md

 # Delegates to the results on page 2 with 20 per page
 $response->perPage(20)->page(2);

-# Records on page 2 with 20 per page (in the same order as results)
+# Records on page 2 with 20 per page; records ordered the same as results
+# Order of the `page` and `perPage` calls doesn't matter
 $response->page(2)->perPage(20)->records();

 # Results on page 2 with (default) 15 results per page